What are Security Issues with Blockchain?

 Malware – Victim Computer Miners:

 Cryptojacking is mainly associated with blockchain and cryptocurrency.
 When Bitcoin was on a hype, cryptojacking was also a good source of income for hackers.
 In Cryptojacking, hackers install a script or software which utilizes victim’s computer resources to mine cryptocurrency.
 You will experience a great blow to your computer performance if your effected bu cryptojacking.
-Hacker here, is not directly stealing any money from you but he surely is taking away your computer performance.
+Hacker here is not directly stealing any money from you but he sure is taking away your computer performance.